fatiando/fatiando/doc/develop.rst

        git tag v0.3

-7. Check is versioneer is setting the correct version number (should print something like ``v0.3``::
+7. Check if versioneer is setting the correct version number (should print something like ``v0.3``::

        python -c "import fatiando; print fatiando.__version__"